 In terms of version compatibility, you are recommended to choose the client version that is compatible with the server version.
 For more information, see Compatibility.
 Currently, ES is available in multiple Elasticsearch versions, so be sure to select a compatible client version.

-If you select the Platinum Edition that comes with Elastic Stack (formerly X-Pack), user authentication will be enabled for Elasticsearch clusters, and you need to enter your username and password when accessing a cluster through various clients or APIs.
+If you select the Platinum Edition that comes with X-Pack plugin, user authentication will be enabled for Elasticsearch clusters, and you need to enter your username and password when accessing a cluster through various clients or APIs.
 However, you don't need to do so if you select the Open Source Edition or Basic Edition.

 Special note on network selection:

-- For security reasons, an ES cluster is built in a VPC, and access to cluster data is limited to the same VPC.
+- For security reasons, Tencent Cloud ES clusters are built in a VPC, and the cluster data must be accessed within the same VPC.

-- Generally, a CVM instance in the same VPC needs to be used as a client to access the ES cluster and initiate data storage and query requests.
+- Generally, a CVM in the same VPC should be used as the client to access ES clusters, and initiate requests for data storage and query.